raspiblitz/raspiblitz-docs/docs/faq/dev.md

 - Open Terminal and cd into directory of USB Stick under `/media/amnesia`
 - Run `gpg --import ./sub.key`, check and `exit`
 - Disconnect USB stick with GPG keys
-- Take the SD card from the RaspberryPi and connect with an external SD card reader to the laptop
+- Take the SD card from the Raspberry Pi and connect with an external SD card reader to the laptop
 - Click on `boot` volume once in the file manger
 - Connect the NTFS USB stick, open in file manager and delete old files
 - To make a raw image from sd card - second way (UI with progress):